heatherstock/API/README.md

 I decided to use Node.js, Express and Mongodb to build the API, as this was the stack used during my final project at Maker's Academy.
 This meant that I could embed the knowledge learned during the project and build upon the areas we struggled with and improve my knowledge at the same time.
 For example, that app definitely flouted the Single Responsibilty Principle by not encapsulating the routes and controllers.

 Therefore I did a more research into the conventions of Node.js and Express in order to better set out the routes and controllers.
-I also decidedd to use all three MVC components.
-This way I would also have practice linking the back-end to the front-end, something I have not spent as much time as I wanted to during Makers Academy.
+I also decided to use all three MVC components.
+This way I would have practice linking the back-end to the front-end, something I did not spent as much time as I wanted to during Makers Academy.

 Since I was implementing front-end, I chose to use behaviour driven development using Cypress.